V4NT-ORG/encryption-at-rest/README.md

 Contributions are welcome!
 Please fork this repository and submit a pull request.

 ## License
-This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Sources